C-Dub1978/KnockoutJS-Trivia/README.md

    the difference is outside the scope of this project)).

 5. Open a command prompt or terminal on your local computer at home.
 Navigate to the folder where you want to clone your fork.
-Type 'git clone <paste copied URL>' and hit enter.
+Type 'git clone (paste the URL that you copied in the last step)' and hit enter.

 6. You now have a cloned copy of your fork residing on your local computer, with